Roles & Permissions

 }'

-Assigning members to workspaces
+Assigning existing org members to workspaces

-curl -X POST http://localhost:3000/api/v1/workspaces/:id/members \
+curl -X POST http://localhost:3000/api/v1/org/members/:uid/workspaces \

 -H "Authorization: Bearer {token}" \